 Refrain from using bold or red text to show emphasis.
-By doing so you leave the level of emphasis up to the other side (and they’ll usually over-emphasize) which can cause misunderstandings.
+By doing so, you leave the level of emphasis up to the other side (and they’ll usually over-emphasize), which can cause misunderstandings.
 Instead, choose your words carefully to reflect your intent and meaning.

-When you have a message that truly pertains to any of your “real” friends, send a copy to each one individually with a personal note about why you are forwarding them that message.
+When you have a message that genuinely pertains to any of your “real” friends, send a copy to each one individually with a personal note about why you are forwarding them that message.
 Now that’s thoughtful!

 Writing is a Skill

-Lack of spell checking, grammar and proper sentence structure reflects a lack of education or concern about being taken seriously.
+Lack of spell checking, grammar, and proper sentence structure reflects a lack of education or concern about being taken seriously.
 Don’t be that guy or gal.

 Check Your Folders

-Always check your junk or trash folder to see if any emails landed there by mistake before sending off follow-ups or emails insinuating a lack of response.
+Check your junk or trash folder to see if any emails landed there by mistake before sending off follow-ups or emails insinuating a lack of response.
 Adding expected email addresses to your whitelist/approved senders should become a habit.

 Gratitude is Contagious

 When you make a point of thanking those who help you via email, the relationship is strengthened.
-Whether it be a website, blog, discussion board or friendly Netizen who answers your questions a “Thank You!” will never be unappreciated.
+Whether it be a website, blog, discussion board, or friendly Netizen who answers your questions, a “Thank You!” will never be unappreciated.
 Always let others know their efforts on your behalf are truly valued.